tenko23/ittyWx/README.md

 Fun facts/ more info:

 *ittyWx.py is the main script to run, to get weather bulletins... the other files are support files.
+The example_circuit_box_setup_photos folder may also be deleted.

 *With a web scrape at every 3.7 seconds, it will keep you below the 1,000/hour threshold with the NWS (as long as you have an API key registered with them).
 To decrease the frequency of scrapes, increase the number in parentheses on line 120 - in the ittyWx.py script, to anything above 3.7 (in seconds).